rongshen-daqri/landscape-turner/README.md

 ## Install

-You can install build Landscape Turner from the gemspec file like so:
+You can build Landscape Turner from the gemspec file like so:

 `$ gem build landscape-turner.gemspec`